elliottcoops/Number-Plate-Recognition/README.md

 ![Number Plate Recognition Demo](docs/output.gif)

 ## ML pipeline
 The number plate recognition pipeline starts with a video frame input.
 Each frame is passed to YOLO, which detects and tracks number plates by predicting bounding boxes in real time.
-The detected plate regions are then cropped and passed to EasyOCR, which reads the characters and converts them into text strings.
-Finally, these recognized strings are displayed on the video.
+The detected plate regions are then cropped and passed to EasyOCR, which reads the characters.
+Finally, these recognised characters are converted to strings and are displayed on the video.

 More abstractly, the process involves: